 Through professional development events, community service programs, social activities and support of the School’s various academic initiatives, the alumni network plays an integral role in advancing our mission.
 Join us at an alumni event or contact us to learn more about getting involved.

-Tom Jones serves as the treasurer of the School of Public Policy Alumni Chapter Board and is a member of the Steering Committee.
-Tom graduated from the School of Public Policy with a Master of Public Policy, specializing in environmental policy, and holds a bachelor's in environmental science from Shepherd University.
-During his time at SPP, Jones served as both the Policy Student Government Association’s vice president and the SPP Environmental Council’s President during the 2017-2018 school year, and held a graduate assistant position with the Center for Global Sustainability.
-He currently works for the State of Maryland at the Department of Budget and Management as a budget analyst helping develop the state’s annual operating budget.
-In his free time, Jones enjoys volunteering with the Annapolis Jaycees, playing Dungeons & Dragons, working out at the gym, and spending time with family and friends.
+Tom Jones serves as the Treasurer of the School of Public Policy Alumni Chapter Board and is a member of the Steering Committee.
+Tom graduated from the School of Public Policy with a Master of Public Policy, specializing in environmental policy, and holds a Bachelors of Science in Environmental Science from Shepherd University.
+During his time at SPP, Tom served as both the Policy Student Government Association’s Vice President and the SPP Environmental Council’s President during the 2017-2018 school year, and held a graduate assistant position with the Center for Global Sustainability.
+He currently works for the State of Maryland at the Department of Budget and Management as a Budget Analyst helping develop the state’s annual operating budget.
+In his free time, Tom enjoys volunteering with the Annapolis Jaycees, playing Dungeons & Dragons, working out at the gym, and spending time with family and friends.

 Immediate Past President